samiul-islam-siam/MunchOak/README.md

 * Add items to the cart & place orders (only for logged-in users)
 * Reserve tables (only for logged-in users)
 * Real-time chat with admin using socket communication
+* User login is synchronized over the connected network
 * Smooth UI with animations and organized pages

 ### **Admin Features**

+* Dynamically update menu or food items
 * Manage menu items through an admin dashboard
 * Live chat with customers